beebooplena/Project-2/README.md

 ![Landing-page](assets/images/Landing-page.png)

 ### Results
-The Result section shows who are the players and the results.
+The Result section shows who are the players, and the results.
 The results shares the same colours as the players.
 The user can easily understand where to look by reading, by colour or by icon. the winner is the player that receives 5 points first.

 ![Results](assets/images/results.png)